Katherine Hall Katherine Hall

 SABBATH REGULATIONS FOR THE ISRAELITES

-God reminds the Israelites of the Sabbath and tells them what type of items they can contribute to the building of the tabernacle.
-The Israelites have these items from when they plundered the Egyptians in Exodus 12.
+God reminds the Israelites to observe the Sabbath as a day of rest and holiness.
+He also tells them what kinds of items they may contribute to the construction of the tabernacle.
+The Israelites are able to give generously because of what they received when they plundered the Egyptians in Exodus 12.

 Read More